 This part of the Directors' Remuneration Report sets out the Company's Directors' Remuneration Policy (the "Policy") and has been prepared in accordance with the Large and Medium-sized Companies and Groups (Accounts and Reports) (Amendment) Regulations 2013, the Companies (Miscellaneous Reporting) Regulations 2018, and the Companies Directors' Remuneration Policy and Directors' Remuneration Report) Regulations 2019.
-The Policy will be put forward for approval by shareholders in a binding vote at the forthcoming AGM on 30 June 2022.
-If approved, the Policy shall take binding effect from that date of approval and apply for a maximum period of three years (or until a revised policy is approved by shareholders).
+The Policy was approved by shareholders in a binding vote at the Company's annual general meeting on 30 June 2022.
+The Policy applies for a maximum period of three years (or until a revised policy is approved by shareholders).